Funding for assistive technology — Where should libraries look?

 COVID-19 Response Funding

-On March 27, the Institute of Museum and Library Services announced that the CARES Act was signed into law, designating $50 million in federal coronavirus response funding for IMLS.
-The application deadline for IMLS Cares Act Grants for Museums and Libraries has now passed, and funds are expected to be awarded this month.
+On March 27, 2020, the Institute of Museum and Library Services announced that the CARES Act was signed into law, designating $50 million in federal coronavirus response funding for IMLS.
+The application deadline for IMLS Cares Act Grants for Museums and Libraries has now passed.
 If your library was among those awarded, we encourage you to share in the comments how you plan to use the funds, especially if you will be purchasing technology or otherwise using funding to enhance accessibility at your institution.

 The CARES Act also contains a number of provisions for 501(c)3s that can be used by nonprofit libraries.
 Registered 501(c)3 organizations are potentially eligible for financial help through Small Business Administration programs instituted in the CARES Act.
 While many of these programs are intended for payroll protection and operating costs, nonprofit libraries would be wise to research what funding may be available for improving access to all members of the community during the current health crisis.
 Currently, applications are still being accepted on the SBA website.